zzhou11/gerechtlab-hpruitt/README.md

     -Make sure your excel sheet is in your MATLAB folder (by default, this is where MatLab access all of your code/resources) e.g. data = initData('sampledata.xlsx', 5)

-    -First column must ALWAYS be the track number, and all track numbers MUST be grouped together.
-Make sure your excel sheet e.g. This is OK
+    -First column must ALWAYS be the track number, and all track numbers MUST be grouped together. e.g. This is OK
     Track Number
     1